-In a similar article published on Marketing Land, a survey conducted showed that an outstanding 90% of consumers decisions were influenced somewhat by reading online reviews.
+In a similar article published on Marketing Land, a survey conducted showed that an astonishing 90% of consumers decisions were influenced somewhat by reading online reviews.

-Affiliate marketing is STILL by far one of the most powerful ways to earn passive income from blogging.
+Affiliate marketing is STILL, by far, one of the most effective ways to earn passive income from blogging.

-The problem is however, many bloggers are doing it all wrong!
+The problem is, however, many bloggers are still doing it all wrong!

 Don’t believe me?

-Well OK, go back to the beginning of this post and re-read the opening paragraph.
+Well, OK, I want you to go back to the beginning of this post and re-read the opening paragraph out loud.

 79% of consumers trust online reviews.

-Keep reading it until it sinks into your brain.
+Keep reading that part until it sinks into your head.

-If you want to boost your blog income, just write more reviews, it’s that simple… But wait a minute, before you dash off to start writing.
+If you want to boost your blog income, just write more online reviews, it’s that simple… But…

-You see, most bloggers make so many mistakes when they’re writing product reviews it’s almost laughable.
+You see, a lot of bloggers make so many silly mistakes when they’re writing online reviews, it’s almost laughable.

-If you take the time to craft a really great online review for a product or service, you’re going to win at doing affiliate marketing.
-You’re going to earn some big bucks, there’s no reason why you can’t.
+If you take the time to craft a really great online review for a product or service, you’re going to win at doing affiliate marketing as a blogger, and earn all the income you dream of earning.

-A great product review can stand the test of time, although it may need updating each time the product is refreshed or updated.
+A great online review can stand the test of time, although it may need updating from time to time.

-But other than that, once your review gets ranked high up in the search engines, you’re going to earn income from that review like you never imagined possible.
-The best part is that it will keep earning you income for years to come after.
+Other than that, once your review gets ranked high up in the search engines, you’re going to potentially earn income from that review like you never imagined possible.

-If you create a dozen well-crafted online reviews, you could earn a substantial income from blogging and affiliate marketing, even if it’s part-time income.
+Just imagine, if you create a dozen well-crafted online reviews, you could earn a substantial little income from blogging and affiliate marketing, even if it’s part-time income.

 I’m sure you’ve heard of blogging and affiliate marketing superstar Pat Flynn by now, right?

-If you haven’t, then I suggest you go and check out his blog and his mesmerizing income reports.
+Well, if you haven’t, then I suggest you go and check out his blog and his mesmerising income reports that go with it.

-You’ll soon discover just how much money can be made from doing affiliate marketing the right way.
+You’ll soon discover just how much money can be made from doing affiliate marketing as a blogger, the smart way.